iamapilotstar/CommercePulse-Sales-Intelligence/README.md

-# CommercePulse-Sales-Intelligence
-An end-to-end retail sales intelligence project built using SQL, Power Query, and Power BI.
-This dashboard transforms fragmented transactional data into actionable insights for inventory optimization, campaign ROI analysis, and executive decision-making.

----

 💡 The Problem

 Retail businesses often operate with fragmented sales data spread across products, cities, promotions, and time periods.
 This lack of a centralized analytical view creates blind spots in understanding performance trends, leads to inefficient inventory planning, and makes it difficult to accurately evaluate promotional ROI.